CtrlK

 Progressive Disclosure

 The entire skill is a monolithic wall of text with no references to external files.
-The M365 integration section, domain knowledge section, cross-skill handoffs, and time-sensitive assumptions could all be split into separate reference files.
-Everything is inline, making the skill extremely long and difficult to navigate quickly.
+The M365 integration section, domain knowledge section, cross-skill handoffs, and time-sensitive assumptions could all be separate reference files.
+The cascade design template, position tracker template, and email templates could be in a TEMPLATES.md file.
+Everything is inline, making the skill extremely long and hard to navigate.

 1 / 3